Alectriciti/comfyui-adaptiveprompts/README.md

 This project is a proof of concept and experimental.

 I've been programming for quite a long time and have a good understanding off logical flow and optimization, but I am not very experiened with python.
-Much of this code was AI-Assisted.
-As such, this project may fall short in certain aspects.
-But the code works, so take that for what you will.
+The code works, so take that for what you will.

 I have no plans to adapt this to any other UI, as dynamic-prompts for A1111.
 It didn't need it.
 It's far more efficient and useful than ComfyUI's implementation.